bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.
+"Relational database management system" refers to the db software itself and SQL is one of the many languges used to interact with the system.
 1. Why do tables need a `primary key`?
+A primary key is a unique identifier for a specific record in the table.
 1. What is the name given to a table column that references the primary key on another table.
+Foreign key
-1. What do we need in order to have a _many to many_ relationship between two tables.
+1. What do we need in order to have a _many to many_ relationship between two tables. we need to create a third table in between their relationship.
 ## Project Set Up

 Follow these steps for starting your project.